Retima/Retima-Desktop/README.md

-# Retima-Desktop
+# Tochly-Desktop
- Retima messenger for Windows, macOS, and Linux.
+ Tochly messenger for Windows, macOS, and Linux.